kahuku/competitive_programming/393-interviews/README.md

-Current list of questions on [393-interview-questions.md](./393-interview-questions.md)

-Want folder and readme for each problem
+Want folder, solution, and readme for each problem.
+Readme should have pointers on conducting the interview, things to pay attention to, and tips for improving the solution.